Pugineer/Trasy-Website/README.md

 # Trasy Website

-This is an Trasy-app Website introducing the free trading mobile application.
+This is a Trasy-app Website introducing the free trading mobile application.